 On September 4, 2015 (the 140th anniversary of the Clinton Riot), the city of Clinton became part of this small, but growing, trend referenced.
 The city hosted a symposium to educate the community about the history of the Clinton Riot and unveiled two new historical markers related to this event.
 Among those who comprised the symposium panel was Robert Clark, the first African American elected to the Mississippi House of Representatives since Reconstruction.
 He was not, however, the first member of his family to be involved in politics.
 That honor is held by his aforementioned grandfather, William.

 Melissa Janczewski Jones is a visiting instructor of history at Mississippi College.
-She also serves as editor of Mississippi History NOW.
+She also served as editor of Mississippi History NOW from 2013 to 2018.
+This article was updated in 2021.

 Click here to access “Voices of the Clinton Riot,” a dramatic reading performed in Clinton on September 4, 2015, during a ceremony commemorating the 140th anniversary of the Clinton Riot and dedicating two new historical markers related to this event.